Top Tips For Indian Athletes Working With Sports Agents

 It is important to build a solid platform for your career and you must work with an agent who isn’t looking to commercialise you too soon.
 If you sign a commercial deal with an agent too early, it is possible that your interests could be compromised as you might not end up in long-term and reputable brand associations.
-Also, the earlier you Register the larger percentage of your future earnings you might have to share with your agent.
+Also, depending on the sport you play, the earlier you sign with an agent the larger the percentage of your future earnings you might have to share with your agent.
 Building yourself as a brand is a gradual and considered process and is based in sporting performance and backed up by a variety of other factors.
 Also, in terms of creation of playing opportunities, agents play a much smaller role at the junior level but start playing a larger role as your career progresses.

 A minimum guarantee is an assured minimum payment made to you by your agent every year.
 This payment is guaranteed to you regardless of whether your agent secures you commercial opportunities.
 The agent or manager makes this minimum payment (and takes the associated risk) for the privilege to deal exclusively with the athlete.

 Only few athletes at the very highest level command minimum guarantees.
 Minimum guarantees might not be advisable early in a career as they motivate agents to extract short-term value rather than carefully and thoughtfully lay the platform for building the brand.
 When looking at a contract’s minimum guarantee clause, it is important to understand clearly what is on offer.
 For example, a minimum guarantee of Rs.
 10 lakhs per year with an agent who keeps 20% commissions could effectively be Rs.
 8 lakhs given to the player.
 So, there is a difference between a minimum guarantee of commercial opportunities and a minimum guarantee of money paid.
-Depending on the agreement, the minimum guarantee is paid up-front, in regular instalments and in some cases at the end of the period as only the shortfall (if any) is covered.
+Depending on the agreement, the minimum guarantee is paid up-front, in regular instalments and in some cases at the end of the period as only the shortfall (if any) is covered by the agent.

 Most contracts with agents have some standard clauses.
 These include the following:

-(i) Exclusivity – the agent will want you only to work with him or her or the management company he or she works under.
+- Exclusivity – the agent will want you only to work with him or her or the management company he or she works under.
 If your contract includes this, you will not be able to associate with another agent during the period of your contract.
 You must enter into an exclusive relationship only when you are confident that the agent in question is able to provide you all the services you require because you do not want to get stuck in a relationship with someone who cannot produce the results you need.

-(vi) Territory – your rights may be broken up by territory and it must be clear in your contract whether the agent is representing you worldwide, in India or in any other territories.
+- Territory – your rights may be broken up by territory and it must be clear in your contract whether the agent is representing you worldwide, in India or in any other territories.

 If this is the first time you are dealing with the agent, beware of long-term contracts.
 You must be comfortable with the person before entering into a long-term relationship.
 Ideally, the first contact with any agent should be a one-year contract although many agents will push for a term of at least three years.
 If you have no choice other than to sign for three years, do a thorough background check on the agent by speaking with other athletes who are managed by the agent so you are fully aware of the agent’s abilities and practices before signing up for such a long period.
-Signing up for period beyond 3 years at a time is, as a rule, not advisable unless you already have a long and well-established working relationship with the agent.
+Signing up for a period beyond three years at a time is, as a rule, not advisable unless you already have a long and well-established working relationship with the agent.